vidjil/vidjil/doc/dev-client.md

 ### Starting the environment

-The vidjil Docker environment is managed by Docker Compose since it is composed of several different services, but a single of those services, nginx, is needed to run the vidjil client, for a more detailled explanation on other services see dev-server.md.
+The vidjil Docker environment is managed by Docker Compose since it is composed of several different services, but a single service, nginx, is required to run the vidjil client, for a more detailed explanation on other services see dev-server.md.

 Ensure your docker-compose.yml contains the correct reference to the vidjil-client image you want to use.
 Usually this will be vidjil/vidjil-client:latest,